 Pack a light lunch and go to Artist Point, just a short drive away, and behold the Upper Falls from a distance.
 It's stunning.

-We aren't outdoorsmen, but we were thrilled to have spent four incredible days in Yellowstone.
-There was so much more to see and do, but we probably won't be back.
-For us, once was enough.
+We were thrilled to spend four incredible days in Yellowstone.
+There is so much more to see and do, but we aren't outdoorsmen.
+Once was enough.

 Postcard: Yellowstone 11/17/2020